• Skip to primary navigation

 What Kind of Ham is Best?

 This recipe is versatile and will work nicely for any leftover ham you may have.
 The main difference will come down to the flavor.
 The flavor of ham salad made with a honey ham will have a sweeter flavor than a hickory ham.
-Chances are the ham you prefer to eat for your holiday meal you will also enjoy in a Ham Salad Sandwich.
+Chances are the ham you prefer to eat for your holiday meal you will also enjoy in this recipe.

-The fact that most hams you purchase in the grocery store are either cured or smoked makes it one of the easiest meats to prepare.
-Some will be labeled "ready to eat" meaning they can be served cold while others need to be heated to an internal temperature of 140 degrees.
+The fact that most hams you purchase in the grocery store are either cured or smoked makes it one of the easiest meats to prepare as they are "ready-to-eat".

-In a pinch you can also purchase a ham steak or prepackaged ham chunks if you don't have any leftover ham around.
+In a pinch you can also purchase a ham steak, prepackaged ham chunks, or deli ham if you don't have any leftover ham around.
 You never know when the craving may strike!

 With leftover ham and only 4 other ingredients, this ham salad spread is so quick and easy to make!

-1. Cut ham into small cubes.
-Add the ham to a food processor along with some chopped onion.
+Step 1: Cut ham into small cubes.
+Add to a food processor along with some chopped onion.
 Pulse until the ham is finely minced.
 You may need to pause once or twice to scrape the sides of the food processor.

 Pulsing is the best technique to break down the ham without it turning into a paste.
+Don't over pulse!
 If you don't have a food processor, mince the ham as small as you can with a sharp knife.

 Diced ham and onion in food processor